 Compliance with the UK Corporate Governance Code and our dual listing

-To provide greater transparency on our compliance with the Code, summarising how we have complied with the principles and provisions therein, view our Statement of compliance with the UK Corporate Governance Code (PDF 0.55Mb), as at 20 February 2017.
-This should be read in conjunction with the Corporate Governance Statement published in our Annual Report and Form 20-F 2016 (pages 49 to 63).
+To provide greater transparency on our compliance with the Code, summarising how we have complied with the principles and provisions therein, view our Statement of compliance with the UK Corporate Governance Code, as at 17 February 2020.
+This should be read in conjunction with the Corporate Governance section on pages 78 to 117 and Workforce Engagement disclosure on pages 28 to 33 published in our Annual Report and Form 20-F 2019.

 For our statement outlining the differences between the Group's UK corporate governance practices and those followed by US companies: Summary of significant corporate governance differences from NYSE listing standards.